 Oral lichen planus: symptoms

-Oral lichen planus can occur in various locations on the body.
-The oral mucosa shows whitish changes, which may be patchy or reticular.
-Certain forms of OLP often do not cause symptoms.
-Erosive or ulcerative forms that have an open, affected surface may cause pain or burning of the oral mucosa.
-In particular, discomfort may occur when eating sour or spicy foods and drinks.
+Oral lichen planus can occur in various parts of the body.
+The oral mucosa shows whitish changes, which may be blotchy or reticular.
+Certain forms of OLP often cause no symptoms.
+Erosive or ulcerative forms, which have an open, damaged surface, can lead to pain or burning of the oral mucosa.
+Discomfort can occur in particular when eating acidic or spicy foods and drinks.

 Forms of oral lichen planus

-In oral lichen planus, white and red forms are distinguished.
-In the white form, whitish spots or streaks (called Wickham’s streaks) form on the oral mucosa.
-Very often the buccal mucosa, the lateral margin of the tongue are affected, less frequently the gum line.
-The white forms usually do not cause any symptoms and do not need to be treated.
-However, a regular check-up with the dentist is necessary at least every 6 to 12 months.
-Red forms such as erosive oral lichen planus are often accompanied by discomfort.
-In this case, drug treatment is then also necessary.
+A distinction is made between white and red forms of oral lichen planus.
+In the white form, whitish spots or stripes (so-called Wickham’s stripes) form on the oral mucosa.
+The buccal mucosa and the lateral edge of the tongue are very often affected, less frequently the gum line.
+The white forms usually cause no symptoms and do not need to be treated.
+However, a regular check-up at the dentist is necessary at least every 6 to 12 months.
+Red forms such as erosive oral lichen planus are often accompanied by symptoms.
+In this case, treatment with medication is also necessary.

-Those affected by lichen ruber planus of the skin usually also have oral lichen planus of the oral mucosa at the same time.
-Conversely, only one in five affected persons of oral lichen planus also develops nodular lichen on the skin.
+In most cases, people affected by lichen ruber planus of the skin also have oral lichen planus of the oral mucosa.
+Conversely, only every fifth person affected by oral lichen planus also develops nodular lichen on the skin.

-First, the entire oral mucosa is examined and often documented photographically.
-With a swab of the affected areas, we can rule out a fungal infection with Candida albicans, for example.
-If a fungal infection is present, this is first treated with medication.
-Then, a tissue sample (biopsy) can be taken to diagnose oral lichen planus.
+First, the entire oral mucosa is examined and often also documented photographically.
+By taking a swab of the affected areas, we can rule out a fungal infection with Candida albicans, for example.
+If a fungal infection is present, this will be treated with medication first.
+A tissue sample (biopsy) can then be taken to diagnose oral lichen planus.

 Oral lichen planus: prevention, early detection and prognosis

-Early detection of oral lichen planus is often done by the dentist/dental hygienist.
+Early detection of oral lichen planus is often carried out by the dentist or dental hygienist.
 The disease cannot be prevented.
 It is important to maintain good oral hygiene and avoid any irritation or injury to the oral mucosa.
-Injuries to the mucosa can trigger a new relapse if OLP is already present.
+Injuries to the mucous membrane can trigger a new flare-up if OLP is already present.

-If you have a history of oral lichen planus, be aware of the following:
+If you have ever had oral lichen planus, you should pay attention to the following:

-- Refrain from cigarettes, alcohol, and spicy or highly acidic foods.
+- Avoid cigarettes, alcohol and spicy or strongly acidic foods.

-A regular check-up visit to the dentist helps to detect and treat a recurrence of oral lichen planus in time.
+Regular check-ups at the dentist help to detect and treat a recurrence of oral lichen planus in good time.

 Can oral lichen planus be cured?